-This functionality is only available if you have the Document Control Module.
+NOTE: This functionality is available only if you have the Document Control Module.

 A Request for Proposal (RFP) is a document you send to vendors or subcontractors containing a list of parts needed or work to be performed.
 The vendor or subcontractor uses the RFP to create a proposal for you.
 Look for menu 6-11-1 Request for Proposal.